ayaanimran004-art/Assignment-6/README.md

 # Assignment-6
-"This is the student of I.T field in modern web and application development"
+"This is the assignment of deploy project on github"